Norwegian Centre of Excellence – SFF-V – Phase 2

 - If the centre director is not employed by the host institution at the time of the application deadline, you must submit a signed confirmation from the centre director for Phase 2.
 Use the template ‘SFF-V Confirmation centre director’ and upload under ‘Attachments/Other items’ in the application form.

-- If the centre has a non-Norwegian collaborating partner, the following must be submitted, updated for Phase 2: A signed letter of intent from the rector/director of the international research institution, stating that it intends to sign a collaboration agreement with the host institution should the centre be awarded funding.
+- If the centre has a non-Norwegian collaborating partner, the following must be submitted for Phase 2: A signed letter of intent from the rector/director of the international research institution, stating that it intends to sign a collaboration agreement with the host institution should the centre be awarded funding.
+This attachment will only be assessed by the RCN administration and will not be forwarded to the panel or the scientific committee.
 Upload the attachment under ‘Attachments/Confirmation from partners’.
 No attachments should be uploaded under ‘Partner information’.

-- A proposal for up to three impartial international experts (name, title and affiliation).
+A proposal for up to three impartial international experts/referees (name, title and affiliation).
 For interdisciplinary grant applications, applicants are encouraged to propose interdisciplinary experts or experts in all disciplines relevant to the grant application.
-The Research Council is not under any obligation to use the proposed referees, but may use them as needed.
+The Research Council is not under any obligation to use the proposed experts, but may use them as needed.
+The applicant is not allowed to contact the proposed experts.
+Names of experts (name, title, affiliation, reason) who should not be used due to a conflict, may be mentioned in addition.

 CVs + track records that exceed 4 pages combined will not be included in the application review process.